- One key giveaway for canines worthy of making it onto this list is a broad skull.

 The Presa Canario is a big, heavy, well-muscled dog that stands 22 to 26 inches high at the shoulder and weighs 88 to 143 pounds.
 It has the mastiff’s huge head and jaws, and its ears are usually cropped to make the dog look more menacing and to protect the ears from the cattle it herds.
 It has a short coat of coarse fur, a long, strong back, hindquarters that are a bit higher than its shoulders, and catlike feet.

 Read this to learn more about the Presa Canario.

-Developed in Great Britain, the mastiff has been around since 1000 BC, and dogs very much like it was used in the gladiatorial games in ancient Rome.
+Developed in Great Britain, the mastiff has been around since 1,000 BC, and dogs very much like it were used in the gladiatorial games in ancient Rome.
 They were famous for their bravery and determination in war and were used to bait bears and fight other massive dogs.
 The heaviest and longest dog in the world was a mastiff named Zorba, who stood 37 inches high at the shoulder, was over 8 feet long from nose to tail, and weighed 345 pounds.
 However, most mastiffs stand 27.5 to 30 inches and weigh between 175 and 190 pounds.

 The mastiff has a square head and prominent flews and a black mask.
 Their wrinkled foreheads wrinkle up some more when they’re paying attention.
 Their ears hang though they are high set on the skull, and the tail, which tapers to a point, is high set on the rump.
-Though it looks fearsome and does have a bite force of 552 psi, the mastiff is docile, loyal, and protective.
+Though it looks fearsome and does have a bite force of 552 PSI, the mastiff is docile, loyal, and protective.

 Learn more about the mastiff here.